 Osteopaths can use gentle osteopathic techniques to reduce pain and muscle spasms, and improve joint function and range of movement.
 Early diagnosis and making improvements in lifestyle can help to prevent further degeneration.

-Dieticians can help patients achieve a healthy weight and to reduce the pain, stiffness and inflammation of affected joints by:
+Dietitians can help patients achieve a healthy weight and to reduce the pain, stiffness and inflammation of affected joints by:

 - Making safe and sensible dietary changes such as switching to a more Mediterranean diet that also helps in improving general well-being